EJFleet/pp2-travel-quiz/README.md

 * os - to add the clear_screen function to assist in creating a neater flow.
 * sys - for exiting the program.
 * re - for checking the format of the user input for budget amount and expense amount.
+* time - for adding a delay to the clear_screen function
 * Google Sheets - for storing and retrieving the budgets and expenses.
 * Google Cloud Platform - for the API for connecting to Google Sheets.
 * Git - for version control.